Kraken hand Penguins 4th straight loss with 3-1 victory

 Eberle’s goal at 11:20 of the second pulled Seattle even at 1-1 and Geekie’s goal with 1:27 left in the period gave the Kraken the lead for good.

-Jaden Schwartz added an empty net goal for Seattle, his fifth of the season.
-Martin Jones stopped 32 shots.
+Jaden Schwartz added an empty net goal for Seattle, his fifth of the season, while Jones stopped 32 shots in his finest performance to date for the Kraken.

 The Penguins lost three straight in Western Canada before closing out its road swing against the Kraken.
 Pittsburgh was outscored 15-5 in losses in Edmonton, Calgary and Vancouver.